Sturgis One Room School

 The Sturgis One Room School is a historic U.S. school located at 209 Willow Street, Pocomoke City, Maryland.
-The community used this one room school from 1900 to 1937.
+The community used the One Room School from 1900 to 1937.
 It was originally known as Sturgis School and was located on Brantley Road.
 It was moved to its current location in 1996.
 The school currently serves as The Sturgis One Room School Museum.